NilooKandi/End-to-End-Azure-Data-Architecture-Healthcare-Revenue-Cycle-Management-/Pipeline Implementation/Part 2: End-to-End Pipeline (pl_end_to_end_healthcare pipeline.md

 - **Active Flag Implementation**:
   The pipeline logic now checks the `is_active` flag in the configuration file to determine whether a data source should be processed.
 This provides more control over which data sources are included in the pipeline.

-- **Improved Naming Conventions**:
-  Naming conventions for linked services, datasets, pipelines, and variables have been improved to enhance readability and maintainability, ensuring easier future updates and troubleshooting.

 - **Unity Catalog Integration**:
   The **Hive metastore** has been replaced with **Unity Catalog**, which provides a centralised metadata repository that can be accessed by multiple Databricks workspaces, improving metadata management and collaboration.